inaka/elvis_core/doc_rules/elvis_style/atom_naming_convention.md

 (since [1.0.0](https://github.com/inaka/elvis_core/releases/tag/1.0.0))

-All atoms must conform to the pattern defined by the `regex` option pattern, unless they match the `forbidden_regex` option pattern, in which case they are disallowed.
+All atoms should conform to the pattern defined by the `regex` option pattern, unless they match the `forbidden_regex` option pattern, in which case they are disallowed.

 Atoms enclosed in apostrophes are treated differently due to their special syntax and are governed